Stressed out, Overworked, Anxious and Depressed Washingtonians

-Prior to his training as a clinical psychologist, Dr. Siegel served in parish ministry in the Episcopal church.
-He brings his experience and training from both vocations, as a clergyman and psychologist, to bear on the art of healing the soul and helping people to find more rewarding ways of working and living in relationship.
+Prior to my training as a clinical psychologist, I served as a parish priest in the Episcopal church.
+I draw from both vocations, to bear on the art of healing the soul and helping people to find more rewarding ways of working and living in relationship.